Compactly Generated Stacks: A Cartesian Closed Theory of Topological Stacks: Introduction

-{\bf Acknowledgment:} I would like to thank my adviser Ieke Moerdijk for his guidance and patience; it was due to him that I came to consider the question of the presentability of the mapping stack of two topological stacks, starting first through the language of topological groupoids and \'etendues.
+{\bf Acknowledgment:} This paper was written during my studies as a Ph.D. student at Utrecht University.
+I would like to thank my adviser Ieke Moerdijk for his guidance and patience; it was due to him that I came to consider the question of the presentability of the mapping stack of two topological stacks, starting first through the language of topological groupoids and \'etendues.
 I would also like to thank Marius Crainic for sparking my interest, in the first place, in topological groupoids and Lie groupoids in the form of a very interesting seminar as part of an MRI masterclass.
 I would very much like to thank Andr\'e Henriques as well for countless hours of useful mathematical discussions and suggestions.
 I would like to thank Andr\'e Haefliger for taking the time to explain to me his work on maps between \'etale Lie groupoids during a visit to Gen\`eve.
-I would also like to thank Behrang Noohi for his helpful e-mail correspondence.
-This paper was written during my (current) studies as a Ph.D. student at Utrecht University.
+I would also like to thank Thomas Goodwillie for help with a homotopy-theoretic proof, and Behrang Noohi for his helpful e-mail correspondence.
+Finally, I would like to thank the referees of this paper whose comments have been quite helpful.